Xygeni User Guides

 6. Check the result of CI/CD Audit from Xygeni server after analysis is executed locally:

-xygeni util guardrail --validate-project <project-name>
+xygeni util guardrail --audit-project <project-name>